Gruma: Mission Foods

-One of the world's largest producers of flatbread, tortilla and corn flour products.
+Mission Foods is one of the world's largest producers of flatbread, tortilla and corn flour products.

 Gruma Corporation

-Produces and commercializes corn flour and tortillas in the United States, Europe, and China.
+Gruma Corporation produces and commercializes corn flour and tortillas in the United States, Europe, and China.
 In the United States, Gruma Corporation is headquartered in Irving, Texas.

 Gruma Corporation in China is based in Shanghai, and made it the first tortilla producer in that country.
 It has a production capacity of 15,000 t of wheat tortillas, 7,000 t of corn tortillas and 6,000 t of snacks.
 In Asia, the company also has distributors in Japan, South Korea, Singapore, Hong Kong, Thailand, Philippines, and Taiwan.

 GIMSA

-Short for "Grupo Industrial Maseca, S.A.", it is dedicated to the production, distribution, and marketing of corn flour in Mexico.
+Short for "Grupo Industrial Maseca, S.A.", GIMSA is dedicated to the production, distribution, and marketing of corn flour in Mexico.
 GIMSA has the largest production capacity, with a market share of about 70%.
 GIMSA has production facilities in 15 states, including Nayarit, Sonora, Chihuahua, Veracruz, Baja California Sur, Sinaloa, Jalisco, Yucatan, Nuevo León, Baja California, Chiapas, Tamaulipas, Guanajuato, Michoacán, and the State of Mexico.

 Molinera de México

-It is the largest producer of wheat flour in Mexico, with a capacity of one million tons.
+Molinera de México is the largest producer of wheat flour in Mexico, with a capacity of one million tons.
 Gruma entered this market through joint ventures with Archer-Daniels-Midland in 1996, and the further acquisition of other companies.
 Among its principal brands are "Selecta", "Reposada", "Sello de Oro", and "Diluvio".

 Prodisa

-Produces, markets, and distributes tortillas through Gruma's most recognizable brand, Misión.
+Prodisa produces, markets, and distributes tortillas under the brand "Misión".

 Tecno Maíz

-Designs, manufactures and markets machinery for the production of tortillas and other corn snacks.
+Tecno Maíz designs, manufactures and markets machinery for the production of tortillas and other corn snacks.
 The machinery is sold under the brands "Tortec" and "Batitec".